kiwi-josh/ember-cli-deploy-fastboot-api-lambda/README.md

 ## Caveats

 Just a word of warning.. just because this architecture is possible, doesn't make it the optimal for all use-cases.
-Lambda functions suffer from a cold start delay, which can make there response times unpredictable.
+Lambda functions suffer from a cold start delay, which can make response times unpredictable.

 ## Sites using this addon